MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 ```

 ### -EnableThirdPartyAddress
-The EnableThirdPartyAddress parameter specifies whether you're using a third-party product instead of the Microsoft integrated reporting experience to send messages to the reporting mailbox.
+The EnableThirdPartyAddress parameter specifies whether you're using third-party reporting tools in Outlook instead of Microsoft tools to send messages to the reporting mailbox.
 Valid values are:

-- $true: The Microsoft integrated reporting experience is disabled.
-Third-party tools send reported messages to the reporting mailbox.
+- $true: The Microsoft integrated reporting experience is enabled, but third-party tools in Outlook send reported messages to the reporting mailbox.
 You also need to set the EnableReportToMicrosoft parameter value to $false.
-To create the policy, use the same email address in the ThirdPartyReportAddresses parameter and also in the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlet.
+To create the policy, use the same email address in the ThirdPartyReportAddresses parameter and also in the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlets.
-- $false: The Microsoft integrated reporting experience is enabled.
-This is the default value.
-Use the EnableReportToMicrosoft parameter to control whether user reported messages are sent to the reporting mailbox, and whether users can report messages to Microsoft.
+- $false: Third-party reporting tools in Outlook aren't used.

 This parameter is required to create the report submission policy only if you set the value to $true (the default value is $false).